Corbett · Cairngorms

 Carn Mor — common questions

 - Carn Mor is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 13km with 680m of ascent and takes most walkers 3-5 hours.
-Terrain: Decent estate Land Rover track on the long approach.
+Ground conditions: Decent estate Land Rover track on the long approach.

-- Standard parking is at NJ128205 near Inverness.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NJ128205.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Carn Mor?
+- What's the best month to climb Carn Mor?

-- Is there mobile signal on Carn Mor?
+- Will I get phone signal on Carn Mor?

-- No signal in upper Glen Avon/Loch Avon area
+- No coverage in upper Glen Avon/Loch Avon area

 - Is Carn Mor safe in winter?